TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 4/Luke 4.32.md

 ---

-and they were astonished at his teaching; for his word was with authority.
+and they were astonished at his teaching, for his word was with authority.